 Nobody But Us

-Margareta Kern and Susan Kelly, 2019
+Margareta Kern and Susan Kelly, 2019 - work in progress

 Nobody But Us is a research project by Susan Kelly and Margareta Kern that explores the connections between positive psychology, technology, governance and soft military power today.